 Section 1.
 There shall be an annual meeting of the Association at such time and place as the Board may determine.
 Special meetings may be called by the Board.

 Section 2.
-A minimum of 10% of the designated representatives of institutional members present in person or by proxy at any meeting of which written notice has been duly given shall constitute a quorum for transaction of business.
+A minimum of 10% of the designated CEOs or top administrators of institutional members present in person or virtually at any meeting of which written notice has been duly given shall constitute a quorum for transaction of business.

 Section 3.
-Each member institution shall be entitled to one vote by its designated representative.
+Each institutional member CEO or top administrator shall be entitled to one vote.

 Article XI.
 Finance